cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Defining custom rules

 It is often necessary to add custom rules. `GNU make` expands variables in `makefile` in two phases.
-During first phase it expands all variables in makefiles, except recepies.
-During second phase it starts executing the recepies and it expands variables in recepies right before executing, see [GNU make: Using Variables in Recipes](https://www.gnu.org/software/make/manual/html_node/Variables-in-Recipes.html).
-So, in order to use correct values of context dependent variables, like `$(d)`, one has to use the trick to substitue those variable values to the custom rule's recepie right away during the first phase.
-This is achieved by wrapping the custom rule with recepie into some temporary variable, let's say `this_rules`, and then evaluating the value of that variable.
+During first phase it expands all variables in makefiles, except recipes.
+During second phase it starts executing the recipes and it expands variables in recipes right before executing, see [GNU make: Using Variables in Recipes](https://www.gnu.org/software/make/manual/html_node/Variables-in-Recipes.html).
+So, in order to use correct values of context dependent variables, like `$(d)`, one has to use the trick to substitue those variable values to the custom rule's recipe right away during the first phase.
+This is achieved by wrapping the custom rule with recipe into some temporary variable, let's say `this_rules`, and then evaluating the value of that variable.

 ```
 define this_rules